davidhirtz/instafeed/README.md

 You can enable development mode by setting an environment variable `YII_ENV` to "dev" or "local".
 The latter is excluded from version control.

-### Assets

-SCSS and Javascript assets are processed with [Gulp](https://gulpjs.com/) and will be automatically published.